0

 1. Feed carpeting plants N and P from the substrate

-Substrate feeding carpeting plants the macro elements Nitrogen and Phosphorous allows us to use water column fertilization without those 2 elements.
-In our Iwagumi tank examples above, we use APT 1 in the water column which contain all nutrients except N and P. Completely draining the water column of N and P minimizes algae growth on sand banks and hardscape.
+Substrates that provide carpets with the macro elements nitrogen and phosphorus allow us to use water column fertilisation without these two elements.
+In our Iwagumi tank examples above, we use APT 1 in the water column, which contains all nutrients except N and P. Completely depleting the water column of N and P minimises algae growth on sand banks and hardscape.

 2. Use low light levels

-Many folks think of carpeting plants as plants that require high light levels to grow and spread but this is not true.
-Every carpet plant from Dwarf Hairgrass (Eleocharis acicularis/parvula), to HC (Hemianthus callitrichoides 'Cuba'), MC (Micranthemum tweediei 'Monte Carlo') can spread with as low as 20+ umols of PAR as long as CO2 injection is provided.
-We recommend substrate levels to measure between 30-60 umols of PAR but no more than that.
-This will keep algae to a minimum and keep white sand areas and rocks in their original color.
+Many people think of carpet plants as plants that need high light levels to grow and spread, but this is not true.
+Any carpet plant, from Dwarf Hairgrass (Eleocharis acicularis/parvula) to HC (Hemianthus callitrichoides 'Cuba'), MC (Micranthemum tweediei 'Monte Carlo') can spread with as little as 20+ umols of PAR as long as CO2 injection is provided.
+We recommend substrate levels of 30-60 umols PAR, but no more.
+This will keep algae to a minimum and keep white sand areas and rocks in their original colour.

-This 4ft Iwagumi has around 50 umols of PAR in the middle and 30+ umols of PAR at the sides.
-APT 1 is the only additive dosed into the water column for plant nutrient needs.
-50-80% Weekly water changes.
+This 4ft Iwagumi has around 50umol PAR in the centre and 30+umol PAR on the sides.
+APT 1 is the only additive added to the water column for plant nutrition.
+50-80% weekly water changes.

-This 2ft Iwagumi has around 40 umols of PAR at the center and 30+ umols of PAR at the edges.
-APT 1 is the only additive dosed into the water column for plant nutrient needs.
-50-80% Weekly water changes.
+This 2ft Iwagumi has around 40umol PAR in the centre and 30+umol PAR at the edges.
+APT 1 is the only additive added to the water column for plant nutrition.
+50-80% weekly water changes.

 3. Keep organic waste levels low

-In planted tanks where there is a dominant amount of larger plants occupying most of ecological space, the tank becomes naturally algae resistant as higher level plants out-complete the algae.
-However, in Iwagumi setups, the amount of plant mass is small and we cannot depend on plant mass to defend the tank against algae.
+In planted tanks, where there is a dominant amount of larger plants occupying most of the ecological space, the tank becomes naturally resistant to algae as the higher plants out-complete the algae.
+However, in Iwagumi setups the amount of plant mass is low and we cannot rely on plant mass to defend the tank against algae.

-Iwagumi aquascapes that use too much light and/or have too high Nitrate/phosphate levels in the water tend to get green algae on the hardscape more easily.
-The carpeting plants will spread more quickly in a high light, high water column nutrient tank, however, this is at the expense of hardscape cleanliness.
+Iwagumi aquascapes that use too much light and/or have high nitrate/phosphate levels in the water are more likely to get green algae on the hardscape.
+Carpeting plants will spread more quickly in a high light, high water column nutrient tank, but at the expense of hardscape cleanliness.

 Putting a system together